StruhsE/Data_Course_STRUHS/README.md

 This README file contains only office quotes not any hatemail This honestly isn't as bad as I had expected
 I like that the computer calls me master
+The hardest thing about this is coming up with what to say